FTChinese/NEXT/README.md

 ### User Profile

 ### 404 Page
-Use Andrew Bett's new 404 page, which is both fun and useful.
+Use FT.com's new 404 page, which is both fun and useful.

 ### User Comments